aospapp/aosp/external/pigweed/pw_thread_embos/docs.rst

                                     snapshot_encoder, cb);

-``SnapshotThreads()`` wraps the singular thread capture to instead captures all created threads to a ``pw::thread::SnapshotThreadInfo`` message.
-This proto message overlays a snapshot, so it is safe to static cast a ``pw::snapshot::Snapshot::StreamEncoder`` to a ``pw::thread::SnapshotThreadInfo::StreamEncoder`` when calling this function.
+``SnapshotThreads()`` wraps the singular thread capture to instead captures all created threads to a ``pw::thread::proto::SnapshotThreadInfo`` message.
+This proto message overlays a snapshot, so it is safe to static cast a ``pw::snapshot::Snapshot::StreamEncoder`` to a ``pw::thread::proto::SnapshotThreadInfo::StreamEncoder`` when calling this function.

 Thread Name Capture
 -------------------